2026 real estate lead management playbook

 • Referrals

-Your forms should do two things at once: maximize submissions, and clearly document consent and expectations.
+Your forms should do two things at once:

 That means:

-• Include clear disclosure for calls and texts
+• Include clear disclosure for calls/texts

 • Log consent source, timestamp, and the exact language shown